Click on each day to view the full programme:

 ACHIEVING SKID RESISTANCE WITHOUT COMPROMISING THE QUALITY OF YOUR PAVEMENTThere are a range of factors to consider in incorporating skid resistance into your road surface specification – cost, material availability, pothole risk, durability and lifecycle.

-Peter Robinson - NZ Transport Agency Waka Kotahi |
+Peter Robinson - principal asset engineer safety | asset management planning, NZ Transport Agency Waka Kotahi |

 HARNESSING ADVANCED TRANSPORT DATA SOURCES: INSIGHTS FROM HAMILTON